The love for languages and communication

 I really wanted to spend my life looking at things I really get passionate about.
 So I could not think of anything else than languages and the words that I have always been passionate about.
 So I thought, “If you live only once, you definitely need to do what you really love." - Naoko Hosokawa

-Naoko shares that her ikigai is her work; something that she’s passionate about are languages and words, thus, she decided to become a researcher in linguistics.
-Moreover, she’s interested in communication; having a good and interesting discussion with other people – exchanging ideas with others is something that she appreciates and thinks of as the most beautiful part of life.
+Naoko’s ikigai is her work.
+Something that she’s passionate about are languages and words, thus, she decided to become a researcher in linguistics.
+In addition, she’s interested in communication; having a good and interesting discussion with other people – exchanging ideas with others is something that she appreciates and thinks of as the most beautiful part of life.

 Conclusion